ibexa/documentation-developer/docs/api/public_php_api_search.md

 ## Performing a search

-To search through Content you need to create a [`LocationQuery`](https://github.com/ezsystems/ezpublish-kernel/blob/v7.5.3/eZ/Publish/API/Repository/Values/Content/LocationQuery.php) and provide your search criteria as a series of Criterion objects.
+To search through content you need to create a [`LocationQuery`](https://github.com/ezsystems/ezpublish-kernel/blob/v7.5.3/eZ/Publish/API/Repository/Values/Content/LocationQuery.php) and provide your search criteria as a series of Criterion objects.

-For example, to search for all Content of a selected Content Type, use one Criterion, `Criterion\ContentTypeIdentifier` (line 14).
+For example, to search for all content of a selected Content Type, use one Criterion, `Criterion\ContentTypeIdentifier` (line 14).

 The following command takes the Content Type identifier as an argument and lists all results: